 Before the magical press arrived, I had to travel through the land before

 time coffee makers.
 It’s a sad place that I haven’t enjoyed, and hope to never see again.

 As an avid hiker, I have instant coffee.
-These little packets are a delight in the morning when it’s 30 degrees, and I’m wearing everything.
+These little packets are a delight in the morning when it’s 30 degrees, and I’m wearing everything I could stuff in a backpack.
 In those moments, I’ll drink anything hot.
 I delight in their presence in the backcountry, but in my house with creature comforts, the diluted drink is more instant than coffee.

 After that unpleasant experience I switched to drinking coffee at work.
 Work coffee flows freely with the centenarian candidates, they prefer coffee over everything else.
 It’s fine as a temporary fix and tasted better than instant, but I missed relaxing with a coffee.